simondaout/Flower2d/README.md

 To run the profile: `plotPro.py gabrielproin.py`
 To run the inversion: `optimize.py gabrielflower.py`

-:memo: Note: all data need to be projected in local UTM coordinates.
+:memo: Note: all data needed to be projected in local UTM coordinates.
 Read readme.txt files in each directories for insar data, gps data or gmt files projection examples.
+Now data can be prepared in WGS84 (lat, lon), given that the EPSL projection is given in the input file (e.g utm_proj='32632').

  References